 $ sudo passwd ahmet

-Force Password Reset
+Force User Password Reset

 Linux password management provides a password change or resets function but it is generally not applied.
 We can force the user to the password reset.
 When the user is forced for the password reset the next time the user login he/she is asked to change the password.
 The -e